-1. Complete all of the following courses: NEU 800 Neuroscience Research Forum 4 NEU 804 Molecular and Developmental Neurobiology 3 NEU 806 Advanced Neuroscience Techniques Laboratory 3 NEU 839 Systems Neuroscience NEU 890 Independent Study in Neuroscience 4 NEU 999 Doctoral Dissertation Research PHM 827 Advanced Neurobiology PSY 811 Advanced Behavioral Neuroscience 2.
-Compl ete one e of the following courses (3 credits): PHM 830 Experimental Design and Data Analysis 3 PSY 815 Quantitative Research Design and Analysis in Psychology3 3.
-Compl ete in t he first year of enrollment in the program a one-semester labora laboratory rotation (NEU 890) with each of two members of the faculty.
-Foob rotation is notablished by mutual agreement of the fooulty many
+ootaat CREDITS

+1. Comp lete all of the following courses:

+NEU 800 Neuroscience Research Forum 4

+NEU 804 Molecular and Developmental Neurobiology.

+NEU 806 Advanced Neuroscience Techniques Laboratory

+NEU 839 Systems Neuroscience

+NEU 890 Independent Study in Neuroscience 4

+NEU 999 Doctoral Dissertation Research 24

+PHM 827 Advanced Neurobiology

+PSY 811 Advanced Behavioral Neuroscience 3

+2. Comp lete on e of the following courses (3 credits):

+PHM 830 Experimental Design and Data Analysis 3

+PSY 815 Quantitative Research Design and Analysis in

+Psychology 3

+3. Comp lete in t the first year of enrollment in the program a one-semester

+labora tory ro ation (NEU 890) with each of two members of the faculty.

+Eachr otation is established by mutual agreement of the faculty member

+e stude

-- Each rotation is established by mutual agreement of the faculty member and the student. - Pass the written comprehensive examination given at the end of the second year of enrollment in the program. - Complete and orally defend a dissertation research proposal. - Complete and defend a dissertation based on original research on an important problem in neuroscience. - All students must complete Responsible Conduct of Research Training.
+4. Pass 1 he wri tten comprehensive examination given at the end of the

+- second year of enrollment in the program. - 5.
+Complete and orally defend a dissertation research proposal. - 6.
+Complete and defend a dissertation based on original research on an important problem in neuroscience. - 7.
+All students must complete Responsible Conduct of Research Training.